-We've all heard of the danger of your pet eating chocolate.
-There are other foods you should avoid feeding your pet as well.
+We've all heard of the danger of your pet eating chocolate but there are some other foods you should avoid feeding your pet as well:

 - Xylitol - an artificial sweetener often found in sugar-free candy and gums.
 Some peanut and other nut butters contain xylitol, so be sure to check the label.
 Sugar-free desserts including "skinny" ice creams also contain this toxic chemical.
-Always read the label carefully before feeding your pet any food or treat and if they accidentally ingest your food with this product in it, seek immediate veterinary care.
+Always read the label carefully before feeding your pet any food or treat.
+If they accidentally ingest your food with this product in it, seek immediate veterinary care.

 - Grapes, currants, and raisins - can cause kidney failure in dogs.
-Any exposure or ingestion of these fruits should be cause for concern and you should contact your veterinarian promptly.
+Any exposure or ingestion of these fruits should be cause for concern and you should immediately contact your veterinarian.

-- Fatty and fried foods - in large enough quantities, fatty or fried foods can cause inflammation of the pancreas, which can cause that organ to produce enzymes that can severely damage your pet's intestines.
+- Fatty and fried foods - in large enough quantities, fatty or fried foods can cause inflammation of the pancreas, which can cause it to produce enzymes that can severely damage your pet's intestines.

 - Macadamia nuts (dogs) - ingestion of these nuts by dogs has been associated with a non-fatal syndrome, with symptoms of vomiting, weakness, fever, muscle tremors and depression, visible within as few as 12 hours of ingestion.
 If your dog has eaten macadamia nuts, you should seek care from your veterinarian as quickly as possible for treatment.

-- Chocolate - it's true that some types of chocolate aren't as toxic as others.
-Err on the side of caution and keep your pet away from all types of chocolate.
+- Chocolate - it's true that some types of chocolate aren't as toxic as others but err on the side of caution and keep your pet away from all types of chocolate.